vitalishapovalov/media-devices-util/README.md

 ## Next Steps

-- Fix the double-backslash Napi issue
-- Add device permissions checkers
+- Improve Windows API (especially permissions), if possible
-- Add listeners for devices/permissions
+- Add listeners for devices and/or permissions